 \subsection{GRAVITY \textit{K}-band spectra}

-\red{Starting with low-mass M dwarfs with rather featureless spectra in the \textit{K}-band (at a spectral resolution of $R \sim 500$) at the top, over cloudy L dwarfs with increasingly strong CO absorption bands at $\sim2.3~\micron$ in the middle, to methane-dominated T dwarfs with broad absorption features removing most of the flux beyond $\sim2.2~\micron$ at the bottom, Figure~\ref{fig:all_combined_spectra_good} shows the GRAVITY \textit{K}-band spectra of all companions with a well-constrained spectral type.
-This is defined here as having a spectral type uncertainty of less than two subtypes, which captures all those objects whose visual spectral features agree well with the features expected for their spectral type.
-A similar figure for the 17 objects with a poorly constrained spectral type can be found on \href{https://doi.org/10.5281/zenodo.17295254}{Zenodo}.} The S/N of each spectrum is computed as the 90th percentile of the ratio of the flux to the flux uncertainties.
-Therefore, the resulting S/N values are reached over at least a 10\% bandpass within the GRAVITY \textit{K}-band and reflect an outlier-safe estimation of the maximum achieved S/N. The choice to focus the S/N estimation on a narrow 10\% bandpass was made because especially for the T dwarfs, more than 50\% of the GRAVITY bandpass can contain zero flux due to the strong methane absorption longward of $\sim2.2~\micron$.
+\red{Starting with low-mass M-dwarfs with rather featureless spectra in the \textit{K}-band (at a spectral resolution of $R \sim 500$) at the top, over cloudy L-dwarfs with increasingly strong CO absorption bands at $\sim2.3~\micron$ in the middle, to methane-dominated T-dwarfs with broad absorption features removing most of the flux beyond $\sim2.2~\micron$ at the bottom, Figure~\ref{fig:all_combined_spectra_good} shows the GRAVITY \textit{K}-band spectra of all companions with a well-constrained spectral type.
+This is here defined as having a spectral type uncertainty of less than two subtypes which captures all those objects whose visual spectral features agree well with the features expected for their spectral type.
+A similar figure for the 17 objects with poorly-constrained spectral type can be found on Zenodo\footnote{Available at \url{https://doi.org/10.5281/zenodo.17295254}}.} The SNR of each spectrum is computed as the 90th percentile of the ratio of the flux and the flux uncertainties.
+Therefore, the resulting SNR values are reached over at least a 10\% bandpass within the GRAVITY \textit{K}-band and reflect an outlier-safe estimation of the maximum achieved SNR.
+The choice to focus the SNR estimation on a narrow 10\% bandpass was made because especially for the T-dwarfs, more than 50\% of the GRAVITY bandpass can contain zero flux due to the strong methane absorption longward of $\sim2.2~\micron$.

 Figure~\ref{fig:all_combined_spectra_good} illustrates the \textit{K}-band spectral signatures of the substellar L-T sequence.
 This is because we only plotted those spectra with a well-constrained spectral type.
-The spectra of the remaining 17 companions with a poorly constrained spectral type have lower S/N than spectra with a similar but well-constrained spectral type and are sometimes affected by residual systematic noise manifesting itself as wiggles in the spectra (see also Section~\ref{sec:systematics_in_the_gravity_spectra}).
+The spectra of the remaining 17 companions with poorly-constrained spectral type have lower SNR as spectra with a similar but well-constrained spectral type and are sometimes affected by residual systematic noise manifesting itself as ``wiggles'' in the spectra (see also Section~\ref{sec:systematics_in_the_gravity_spectra}).